Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We formulated an inverse dynamic games-based constraint learning framework that infers strategic agents' coupled constraints from demonstrations of their equilibrium interactions, and uses the inferred constraints for robust, safe motion planning.
-Across simulation and hardware experiments, our method accurately infers agent constraints and generates robust motion plans, even from non-local Nash equilibrium demonstrations.
-Future work will generalize our approach to infer temporally-extended constraints \cite{VazquezChanlatte2018LearningTaskSpecificationsfromDemonstrations} for multi-agent interactions, and infer interaction constraints with unknown parameterization using Gaussian processes \cite{Chou2022GPConstraintLearning}.
+We presented an inverse dynamic games-based constraint learning framework that infers strategic agents' coupled constraints from demonstrations of their equilibrium interactions, and uses the inferred constraints for robust, safe motion planning.
+In simulation and hardware experiments, our method accurately infers agent constraints and generates robust motion plans, even when using demonstrations away from local Nash equilibria.
+Future work will extend our approach to infer temporally-extended interaction constraints \cite{VazquezChanlatte2018LearningTaskSpecificationsfromDemonstrations}, and infer interaction constraints with unknown parameterization using Gaussian processes \cite{Chou2022GPConstraintLearning}.